Vegemite: Bans and rumours of bans

 In October 2006, an Australian news company reported that Vegemite had been banned in the United States, and that the United States Customs Service had gone so far as to search Australians entering the country for Vegemite because it naturally contains folate, a B vitamin approved as an additive in the United States for just a few foods, including breakfast cereals.
 The U.S. Food and Drug Administration later stated that there were no plans to subject Vegemite to an import ban, or withdraw it from supermarket shelves.
 The United States Customs and Border Protection tried to dispel the rumour, stating on its website that "there is no known prohibition on the importation of Vegemite" and "there is no official policy within CBP targeting Vegemite for interception".
 The story of the "ban" later took on the status of urban legend.
 While Vegemite has never been popular in the US, it can still be purchased at supermarkets that stock imported food items.

 Following newspaper reports in May 2011 that Vegemite and Marmite had been banned and were being removed from shelves in Denmark, outraged fans set up several Facebook groups.
 In response, Denmark's Ministry of Food, Agriculture and Fisheries stated that neither spread had been banned but that the respective companies had not applied for licences to market their products in Denmark.
 In 2004, Denmark had passed legislation prohibiting the sale of food products fortified with vitamins as a danger to health.

 Vegemite is banned from Victorian prisons, with the bans beginning to come into effect from the 1990s, to prevent inmates from brewing alcohol using the paste's high yeast content—even though Vegemite contains no live yeast.
 Similar bans were proposed in 2015 for a number of dry communities in outback Australia, but they were not enacted.
+In 2025, convicted murderer Andre McKechnie challenged the prison ban, arguing that it deprived him of the right to enjoy his culture as an Australian.
+The case is set for trial in 2026.

+In 2025, the owner of an Australian-themed cafe in Toronto was informed by the Canadian Food Inspection Agency (CFIA) that, due to its added Vitamin B content, Vegemite is not permitted to be sold in Canada.
+After an intervention from the Australian government, the CFIA clarified that the "level of risk to human health from the added vitamins present in the product is low" and permitted its sale again.

 In popular culture

-The Australian rock band Men at Work refer to a "Vegemite sandwich" in the second verse of their 1981 hit song "Down Under", from their debut album Business as Usual.
+The Australian rock band Men at Work refer to a "Vegemite sandwich" in the second verse of their 1981 hit song "Down Under", from their debut studio album Business as Usual.

+Australian band King Gizzard & the Lizard Wizard have a song called "Vegemite" on their 2014 album Oddments.

+"True Blue", a country music song written by Australian singer-songwriter John Williamson, mentions Vegemite.